20555 - CITIES AND REGIONS: MANAGING GROWTH AND CHANGE

 - Identify and analyze the main issues of the selected readings.

-- Connect the presented material with methodologies learnt in class.
+- Connect the presented material with methodologies learned in class.

 Student assessment is based on two main components:

-- Written exam, (65% of the finale grade) based on open question of the relevant program, which aims to assess the student’s learning level of the main concepts, methods and tools detailed in the teaching material.
+- Written exam, (70% of the final grade) based on open questions of the relevant program, which aims to assess the student’s learning level of the main concepts, methods, and tools detailed in the teaching material.

 - There is no distinction between attending and non-attending students.